Robi1021/CloudOne-CS-AWS/README.md

 # Overview

-This is a set of pretty quick-and-dirty shelscripts that will deploy a demo/test environment for Trend Micro
+This is a set of pretty quick-and-dirty shell scripts that will deploy a demo/test environment for Trend Micro, Originaly forked from cvdabbeele

 - CloudOne Container Security (C1CS)+ Trend Micro Smart Check
 - CloudOne Application Security (C1AS)